afonsoazaruja/Auction/README.md

     RBD status: Reply to bid request.

 Note: Filenames (Fname) are limited to 24 alphanumerical characters (plus ‘-‘, ‘_’, and ‘.’), including the separating dot and the 3-letter extension: “nnn...nnnn.xxx”.
 The file size (Fsize) is limited to 10 MB (10.106 B).

+### Project Documentation

+For more information, please refer to the project [statement](https://github.com/afonsoazaruja/IST-proj-rc/blob/main/docs/Statement.pdf) and for more details on the implementation refer to the project [guide](https://github.com/afonsoazaruja/IST-proj-rc/blob/main/docs/Guide.pdf).